Xebec19/bookish-dollop/README.md

 # Coupons Management API for E-commerce Platform

-A RESTful API to manage and apply different types of discount coupons (cart-wise, product-wise, and BxGy) for an e-commerce platform.
+A RESTful API to manage and apply different types of discount coupons (cart-wise, product-wise, BxGy, and master) for an e-commerce platform.

 ## Table of Contents